 - Default Gateway – HSRP/VRRP at the aggregation layer

 - The NSX-T T0 Gateway peers with the routers at the aggregation layer.

 - VLANs can span racks which can be useful for VxRail system VLANs like vSAN/vMotion and node discovery.

 - Layer 2 design might be considered less complex to implement.

 - Large VxRail clusters spanning racks will create large broadcast domains.

 - Interoperability issues between different switch vendors can introduce spanning tree issues in large fabrics.

 - The NSX-T T0 gateways for each WLD needs to peer at the aggregation layer.
 For large-scale deployments with multiple WLDs, the configuration becomes complex.

-- The size of such a deployment is limited because the fabric elements have to share a limited number of VLANs 4094.
-With NSX, the number of VLANs could be reduced so this might not be an issue.
+- The size of such a deployment is limited because the fabric elements have to share a limited number (4,094) of VLANs.
+With NSX, the number of VLANs could be reduced so this limitation might not be an issue.